Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Seesaw in LRSM

 In this case, the second term in the equation (\ref{type2b}) gives the leading contribution to $m_{LL}$ and hence we compute the right-handed neutrino mass matrix $M_{RR}$ by using the inverse type I seesaw formula $M_{RR}=m_{LR}^Tm_{LL}^{-1}m_{LR}$ where we use the best fit $m_{LL}$ and generic $m_{LR}$ as will be shown in the section \ref{numeric}.
 Here we hold $M_{RR}$ fixed, so the first term in equation (\ref{type2b}) is dependent on the value of $\gamma$ while second term is fixed.
 For $\gamma \sim 1$, the first term has minimum contribution whereas for smaller values of $\gamma$, the contribution of the type II term will increase.
-We vary the dimensionless parameter $\gamma$ from $0.0001$ to $1.0$ and check the survivability of neutrino mass models with contributions from type I and type II terms.
+We fix the dimensionless parameter $\gamma$ at $1.0$ such that the type II contribution is minimal.
+Taking a larger contribution of type II seesaw term will disturb the neutrino oscillation parameters from their best fit values since we have used the best fit neutrino parameters for type I seesaw.